-The Red Hot Tips program is an initiative of the State Fire Management Council (SFMC).
+The Red Hot Tips program is an initiative of the State Fire Management Council (SFMC) with support from the Red Hot Tips Advisory Group.
 After strong success with the initial State Government funding for the 2020-21 financial year, the program secured an additional four years of funding to June 2025.

 Red Hot Tips aims to educate, engage and support farmers and landholders in rural Tasmania to actively manage their bushfire risk, encouraging collaborative vegetation fire management and ecological sustainability across the landscape.
 The primary audience for Red Hot Tips is farmers and landholders who manage large tracts of land in rural areas of Tasmania.
-Through providing a central contact point and free 'one-stop service', Red Hot tips successfully guides and educates landholders on matters relating to bushfire risk.
+Through providing a central contact point and free 'one-stop service', Red Hot Tips successfully guides and educates landholders on matters relating to bushfire risk.